Renewing a California Driver's License

 - Not have made your last two renewals through the mail.

 NOTE: Even if you have a suspended license, the renewal notice states if you are able to renew on the DMV website online services, over the phone, or through the mail.
 Make sure you have your personal information and ID card with you.

 After you renew, you will get a temporary card that will be valid for 90 days before you get your permanent California driver's license.

 In case you don't get your permanent driver’s license in the mail within 60 days, give the DMV a call at (800) 777-0133.

 Valid Driver's Licenses

-For those who have a valid driver's license, you can renew it:
+For those who have a valid California license, you can renew it and check the status:

 - Up to six months before expiration.